juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 # Move-Activated-Windows-to-other-SSD-HDD-M.2-drive

-This is Microsoft Official Approved Method, to transfer an Activated Windows hdd to another New hdd ssd or m.2
+This is Microsoft Official Approved Method to transfer an Activated Windows hdd to another New hdd ssd or m.2

 there are softwares that doit Automatically,
 EaseUS, MiniTool, Winclone, etc...